SeppiaBrilla/University-notes/Statistical and Mathematical Methods for Artificial Intelligence/Matrices/SVD.md

-The SVD is a data-driven generalization of the [[fourier transform]] and it is really usefull in every data reduction algorithm.
+The SVD is a data-driven generalization of the [[fourier transform]] and it is really useful in every data reduction algorithm.
 It is based on [[projection]] : ([[projection in practice (multi dimensions)]]) Any matrix can be factorize as the product of three matrices:
 $$